xnvme/xnvme/docs/api/python/index.rst

  Python
 ========

-Bindings to the :ref:`sec-c-api` from Python is provided via an interface implemented using ctypes_ and distributed via pypi.
+Bindings to the :ref:`sec-api-c` from Python is provided via an interface implemented using ctypes_ and distributed via pypi.

 The Python interface is a work-in-progress, provided as a preview of what can